Yadynnair/THsmallschooltimetabling/README.md

 # THsmallschooltimetabling
-Timetabling for small school in Thailand
+Timetabling for small and middle school in Thailand

 There are more than 10,000 small school in Thailand and some of them do not have timetabling software.